 Traditional Glass Greenhouse

-Traditional Glass Greenhouses are constructed with glass panels or sheets, allowing maximum sunlight penetration and heat retention.
+Traditional Glass Greenhouses have glass panels or sheets, allowing maximum sunlight penetration and heat retention.
 Often used for large-scale gardening or commercial production.

 Polycarbonate Greenhouse

-Polycarbonate Greenhouses are made of polycarbonate panels or sheets, offering durability, UV protection, and insulation.
-These are suitable for backyard gardeners or hobbyists.
+Polycarbonate Greenhouses are made of polycarbonate panels or sheets.
+They offer durability, UV protection, and insulation and are suitable for backyard gardeners or hobbyists.

 Lean-to Greenhouse

-Lean-to Greenhouses are attached to a structure such as a house or garage, maximizing space and utilizing the heat and energy in the building.
-Ideal for small yards or urban gardens.
+Lean-to Greenhouses are attached to a structure such as a house or garage, maximizing space and utilizing the building’s heat and energy.
+They are ideal for small yards or urban gardens.

 Suitability